 I also love a vibrant rainbow vegetable sandwich.

-I know, it sounds rather bizarre, but mashed chickpeas/garbanzo beans make a fantastic base for flavourings and give the sandwich a filling density.
+I know, it sounds rather bizarre, but mashed chickpeas/garbanzo beans make a fantastic base for flavourings and give the filling density and a wonderful tuna-like texture.
 Trust me.

 Sure, it's not going to be exactly like tuna.